 Provost Joan Gabel began her position as Executive Vice President for Academic Affairs and Provost at USC Columbia in August of 2015, after leaving her position as Senior Dean at the Robert J. Trulaske College of Business at the University of Missouri.
 Provost Gabel has also held numerous professorships at various other institutions in the U.S. and abroad.

-The Study Abroad Office asked Provost Gabel to share insights gained from her international
+The Education Abroad Office asked Provost Gabel to share insights gained from her

 SAO: Can you please give us a brief summary of where you studied abroad, what you studied,